-- Deploy mail flow rules into Microsoft 365 which divert emails to the ICES platform, where they are inspected and if a threat found, either quarantined or a warning banner added before delivering to the inbox.
+- Deploy mail flow rules into Microsoft 365 that divert emails to the ICES platform, where they are inspected and if a threat is found, are quarantined or a warning banner added before delivering to the inbox.

 Both approaches use the Graph API to enable remediation of emails that are delivered and later found to be malicious.
-This is a function of mail-focused security orchestration, automation and response (M-SOAR).
-We will cover this in a future blog.
+This is a function of mail-focused security orchestration, automation, and response (M-SOAR).

-The first approach has been criticized by some for introducing an over-reliance on the Microsoft Graph API, as under times of heavy load, it can throttle the connection.
-This is well-documented on Microsoft's support site and results in potentially malicious emails sitting in users’ inboxes for tens of seconds, if not minutes, during which time the user could open one and fall for a phish.
+The first approach has been criticized by some for introducing an over-reliance on the Microsoft Graph API, as at times of heavy load, it can throttle the connection.
+This is well documented on Microsoft's support site and results in potentially malicious emails sitting in users’ inboxes for tens of seconds, if not minutes, during which time the user could open one and fall for a phish.

-According to Gartner, 75% of organizations are pursuing a vendor consolidation strategyi.
+As a result, 75% of organizations are pursuing a vendor consolidation strategy.
 Much of this strategy is centered around Microsoft 365, with organizations recognizing that they are under-utilizing much of the functionality they have already paid for with their E3 or E5 license.
 You can learn more about the drivers for consolidation in our blog 'Take a holistic approach to email security to reduce vendor sprawl'.

-By augmenting Microsoft’s native email security, ICES platforms are helping many organizations realize their consolidation goals by enabling removal of their SEG.
+By augmenting Microsoft 365’s native email security, integrated cloud email security (ICES) platforms, such as Egress Defend, are helping many organizations realize their consolidation goals by enabling the removal of their SEG.

 Looking beyond ICES

-Many organizations are looking beyond the threats that can be detected by ICES.
+Many organizations are looking beyond the threats that can be detected by integrated cloud email security (ICES) solutions.
 In much the same way that intelligent detection technologies have revolutionized inbound threat protection, they are transforming outbound threat protection.
 In the 2021 Market Guide, when Gartner introduced ICES, they also introduced the term email data protection (EDP).

-EDP adds protection against data breaches caused by human error that leads to misaddressed emails, incorrect attachments, excessive recipients in the “to” field, and emails containing sensitive information sent unencrypted.
-It uses similar technologies described above to understand normal sender and recipient behaviors and prompts the sender when an anomaly is detected.
-Like ICES adding warning banners, the goal is to nudge the user right at the point of risk by intervening in their normal workflows.
+EDP adds protection against data breaches caused by human error that leads to misaddressed emails, incorrect attachments, excessive recipients in the ‘To’ field, and emails containing sensitive information sent unencrypted.
+It also uses machine learning technology to understand normal sender and recipient behaviors and prompts the sender when an anomaly is detected.
+Like ICES adding warning banners, the goal is to nudge the user at the point of risk by intervening in their normal workflows.

-As organizations begin to quantify this human activated risk that results in data breaches, ICES vendors are looking to add EDP to their portfolios.
-However, few can provide the full suite of inbound and outbound protection.
+As organizations begin to quantify this human activated risk that results in data breaches, ICES vendors are looking to add EDP to their portfolios, as we have done with Egress Intelligent Email Security.